 Gardening for Homesteaders

-Gardening is a pretty basic skill for homesteaders but it’s not intuitive for all of us and there’s a lot to plan and think about even when you have a green thumb.
-Sometimes we get burned out on gardening, too, because we think it all has to take place in summer and early fall.
+Gardening is a pretty basic skill for homesteaders but it’s not intuitive for all of us.
+There’s a lot to plan and think about even when you have a green thumb.
+Sometimes we get burned out on gardening because we think it all has to take place in summer and early fall.
 The truth is, most of us can be gardening year round with a little planning.

 Throw in Some Permaculture

 My next suggestion is maybe not the most basic gardening book but I really, really wish I’d read this book a long time ago in my gardening career.

 - Gaia’s Garden, by Toby Hemenway, will teach you all about the connections between plants, water, sun, bugs and everything in between.
 Technically this book is a simple explanation of a gardening philosophy called permaculture.

 If you’d like to raise produce in your own backyard and do it with as little commercial input as possible (pesticides, herbicides and fertilizers), then learn these principles.

 If you’re frugal, learn these principles because Gaia’s Garden will help you set up systems in your garden that will sustain themselves and keep the garden thriving without constant, backbreaking input from you.